KrzysiuWojcik/Fujitsu-Lifebook-U748-Hackintosh/README.md

 - Set your USB composition that provides both QMI and MBIM (or only QMI if you don't dual boot) and is marked as SUPPORTED (in my case it will be comp 14): <code>sudo qmicli --device=/dev/cdc-wdm0 --dms-swi-set-usb-composition 14</code>
 - reset your card and reboot to macOS: <code>sudo qmicli --device /dev/cdc-wdm0 --dms-set-operating-mode=offline && sudo qmicli --device /dev/cdc-wdm0 --dms-set-operating-mode=reset && init 6</code>

-If you want to install it alongside Windows and OpenCore doesn't display any options but boots Windows by default:
-- Boot OpenCore
-- wait for OC logs to disappear
-- on blank screen quickly press **Left** Arrow **once**, then press **Enter**
-- wait until laptop reboots
-- now OC should be displayed normally

-Windows is first boot option, pressing left arrow will jump to last option, which is "Clear NVRAM".
-Cleaning NVRAM fixes this issue.